Black Kind

 But I continued because I believed in what I was doing.

-During this time, I did a 3-part series on kindness through ending the sale of negros in the 21st century.
-Even if no one was listening, and no one ever heard it, I will never regret this particular set of episodes.
+During this time, I did a three-part series on kindness through ending the sale of Negros in the 21st century.
+Even if no one was listening, and no one ever heard it, I will never regret this set of episodes.

-Then I took a hiatus from the show due to some noise going on where I was living that made it impossible to tape.
+Then I took a hiatus from the show because of some noise going on where I was living that made it impossible to tape.

 Also, at the end of 2021, there was a lot of drama going on with me trying to coordinate a big move.

-Then in January I moved.
-During this move, there were several days when I was not checking emails on my laptop, then there were 9 days when I didn’t have access to the internet because the technician kept not showing up.
+Then in January, I moved.
+During this move, there were several days when I was not checking emails on my laptop, then there were nine days when I didn’t have access to the internet because the technician kept not showing up.

 When I got back online, I had an email from the company that was hosting my community.
-They told me that because I hadn’t logged in for a while, their policy said they had to delete my community.
+Because I hadn't logged in for a while, they had to delete my community as per their policy.

-I tried to explain about me being offline because I was moving and asked for a second chance, but they refused to reinstate my community.
+I tried to explain about me being offline because I was moving and asked for a second chance.
+They wouldn’t budge and refused to reinstate my community.

 Because I had purchased this in a lifetime deal, I knew I couldn’t’ reinstate it and afford their normal (High monthly payments).